 6 Crucial Ecommerce Metrics You Surely Need To Track

-To make sure that your business is performing well, you need to regularly track key eCommerce metrics.
-Which ones to consider?
-Read further to learn the answer!
+To make sure that your ecommerce business is performing well, you need to regularly track key ecommerce metrics.
+But the question is which ones to consider?
+We know the answer!

 Or are there any other reasons why some people are winning at doing business online?

-In this article, you’ll find the 6 crucial eCommerce metrics which will help you get along and achieve the desired results!
+In this article, you’ll find the 6 crucial ecommerce metrics which will help you get along and achieve the desired results.
+So stay tuned!

 To easily calculate all these and many other metrics and key indicators, you can safely use our Google Analytics Enhanced Ecommerce add-on.
 It collects all the data you need, and lets you make even the toughest business decisions with confidence.

-The first eCommerce metric that you have to track is the number of your website visitors.
+The first ecommerce metric that you have to track if you want to succeed is the number of your website visitors.
 It will show you if your website is getting more popular with people or not.

-We advise you to create an Excel table and enter all the data related to your traffic into it weekly.
-This will give you some idea of how your eCommerce store is performing and will help you see if your work is going in the right direction.
+We advise you to create an Excel table and enter all the data related to your traffic into it on a weekly basis.
+This will give you some idea of how your successful ecommerce store is performing and will help you see if your work is going in the right direction.

-Any change in your marketing campaign or on your website can make either positive or negative impact on the number of your visitors.
-If you see that your improvements aren’t well received by people, it will be better to get things back to the way they were.
+Any change in your marketing campaign or on your website can have either positive or negative impact on the number of your visitors.
+So if you see that your improvements aren’t well received by people, it will be better to get things back to the way they were.

 It shows the percentage of your website visitors who made a purchase.

 Calculating the conversion rate is very simple.
-You just need to take the number of your buyers and divide it by the number of your website visitors.
+So you just need to take the number of your buyers and divide it by the number of your website visitors.